haiwera-silk-cd/magento-devdocs/_videos/fundamentals/add-new-product-attribute.md

 As with the backend model, this is also a very simple class.

-## Step 6: Execute the InstallData script and verify that it works
+## 步骤6.
+Execute the InstallData script and verify that it works

 Now we can run our code and check the results: